 2 and 3 rib bivvies are perfectly suitable for both overnighters and longer fishing trips that last several days.

 These are newer, even more advanced types of bivvies that combine the design of both brolly and conventional bivvy.

-Some of these bivvies can be fully erected in less that 10 seconds, while maintaining all the stability and robustness of a common bivvy.
-This combination of features makes the quick erect bivvy a good choice for both short and long sessions, and for the angler who really values his time and want to get fishing as quickly as possible after arriving on the bank.
+Some of these bivvies can be fully erected in less than 10 seconds while maintaining all the stability and robustness of a common bivvy.
+This combination of features makes the quick erect bivvy a good choice for both short and long sessions, and for the angler who really values his time and wants to get fishing as quickly as possible after arriving on the bank.

 Why Is It Called a Bivvy?

 The term bivvy was first used by soldiers of the British Empire in the late 19th and early 20th centuries.
 It derives from the original word “bivouac”, a French term, which, in turn, derived from the 18th-century Swiss-German word “Beiwacht” (by watch, or by patrol).